strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 ***

-Let’s get started by opening a terminal as **Administrator**, there are a few methods to do this.
+Let’s get started by opening a terminal as **Administrator**

-Method 1 is to right click on the desktop and select open.
+You can do this by right clicking the icon on the desktop and selecting open...

 ![](attachments/OpeningKaliInstance.png)

-Method 2 is to simply click on the Kali logo in the taskbar.
+<b>Or...</b> you can simply click on the Kali logo in the taskbar.

 ![](attachments/TaskbarKaliIcon.png)

-On your **Kali** terminal, please run the following command:
+Once your **Kali** terminal opens, please run the following command:

-<pre>sudo su - </pre>
+<pre>sudo su -</pre>

 This will get us to a root prompt.
-We want to do this because we want to have a backdoor running as root and a connection from a different user account on the system.
+We want to do this in order to have a backdoor running as root and a connection from a different user account on the system.

 Next, we will need to create a **FIFO** backpipe: